beccasaurus/indifferent_eval/README.markdown

 ## But I don't want every Ruby object to be extended with this!

-If you don't want to include IndifferentEval into all Ruby `Object`s, you don't have to.
+If you don't want to include IndifferentEval into `Object`, you don't have to.

 ```ruby
 # This simply requires the IndifferentEval module without